Siphon880gh/devbrain/Enterprise - Cache, Cloudflare, Chat Bot, SEO, Support Docs, Receiving Payments/CloudFlare/Why CloudFlare.md

 ![[Pasted image 20250513051753.png]]

+And relatedly, Cloudflare has an option for you to block bots from scraping.

 ---

 The SiteGround WordPress plugin keeps showing the same IP address repeatedly attempting to access wp_login or other parts of WordPress.
 If you were using Cloudflare, that IP likely would’ve already been blocked—because Cloudflare monitors malicious activity across millions of websites (free and paid Cloudflare users alike).
 When hackers use services that rotate IPs, those addresses often get flagged quickly due to repeated attack patterns seen across the network.